 I studied art at Binghamton University while pursuing my Bachelor of Science degree in Mathematics.
-I worked for many years in New York City as a benefit consultant and pension plan administrator and most recently handled Operations and Membership at the Edward Hopper House Museum & Study Center in Nyack, NY.
+I worked for many years in New York City in benefit consulting and pension plan administration and most recently handled Operations and Membership at the Edward Hopper House Museum & Study Center in Nyack, NY.
 I currently teach Pastel Painting at the Clarkstown Community Learning Center in Congers, NY.

 I continued to study at the Art Students League, Rockland Center for the Arts, and with Garnerville artist, Andrew Mollica.
-I also attend pastel workshops through the Pastel Society of America.
+I also attend pastel workshops.
 I am a member of the Nyack Art Collective, the Pastel Society of America (PSA) and the National Association of Women Artists (NAWA).

 My subject matter is predominately landscapes and seascapes as I have a great love of nature and enjoy spending time outside.
 I find much of my inspiration while hiking, skiing or sailing.
 My work is held in private collections and has been exhibited in New York City, and in the tri-state regions of New York, New Jersey and Connecticut.